Television violence: Do kids really want violent entertainment?

 Are the results applicable to real-world entertainment?

-You can watch samples of the Orangehead and Eggle show.
 Click here for a violent version or here for a non-violent version.

 As you’ll see, these shows lack the production values of a Hollywood cartoon, and the slapstick violence isn’t particularly flashy or sophisticated.
 Maybe kids would respond differently to a live action demonstration of fancy martial arts moves.